What You’ll Learn 📊

 Screen printout

-In the Analyse mode, DewesoftX offers a printing function.
-It is working with any instrument (Overview, Recorder, Scope, ...) and also with the setup.
-To do a printout, select the instrument, change the appearance as desired (see previewed page in the middle of the screen) and press the Print button.
+In Analysis mode, DewesoftX provides a printing function that works with any instrument (Overview, Recorder, Scope, etc.) as well as with the setup screen.
+To print, simply: select the instrument, change the appearance as desired (see previewed page in the middle of the screen) and press the Print button.

 Page orientation